Iterative regularization in classification via hinge loss diagonal descent: Background: explicit and implicit regularization in regression

 \paragraph{Iterative (implicit) regularization.} The simplest example of iterative regularization is the gradient descent iteration of the least squares error, that is

 for some suitable initialization $w_0$ and step size $\gamma$.
 It is well known that the above iteration converges to the minimal norm solution~\eqref{minimalnormsolution1}, and further that the stability of the solution varies along the iterations \cite[Section $6.1$]{engl1996regularization}.
 In this view, the stopping time becomes the regularization parameter defining a family of regularized solutions.
-This kind of regularization is called implicit in machine learning since there is no explicit penalty or constraint in the optimization model \cite{neyshabur2014search,neyshabur2017geometry}.
-These ideas have recently received a lot of attention, since they are useful to understand the theoretical properties of more complex non-linear systems like neural networks \cite{Gunasekar2017,chizat2020implicit}.
+This kind of regularization is called implicit in machine learning since there is no explicit penalty or constraint in the optimization model \cite{neyshabur2014search,neyshabur2017geometry}, and stability relies on the self-regularizing properties of the optimization process.
+These ideas have recently received a lot of attention in machine learning, since they are useful to understand the theoretical properties of more complex non-linear systems like neural networks \cite{Gunasekar2017,chizat2020implicit}.
 Further, they have been advocated as a way to design resource efficient machine learning algorithms controlling at the same time numerical and statistical accuracy.
 In the remainder of the paper we discuss how these ideas extend beyond regression to the classification setting.

 We first add some remarks.
-First, we note that other optimization approaches than gradient descent can be, and have been considered, including accelerated \cite{engl1996regularization,Neubauer2016OnNA,pagliana2019implicit} and stochastic methods \cite{rosasco2014convergence,mucke2019beating,dieuleveut2020bridging}, as also mirror descent approaches \cite{gunasekar2021mirrorless}.
+First, we note that other optimization approaches than gradient descent can be, and have been considered, including accelerated \cite{engl1996regularization,Neubauer2016OnNA,pagliana2019implicit,kindermann2021optimal,zhang2023acceleration} and stochastic methods \cite{rosasco2014convergence,mucke2019beating,dieuleveut2020bridging}, as well as mirror descent approaches \cite{gunasekar2021mirrorless,jin2023stochastic}.
 Second we note that, compared to Tikhonov regularization, for iterative regularization the extension to other losses and regularizers is not straightforward.
 The case of regularizers that are norms in reflexive Banach space has been considered in \cite{schuster2012regularization,brianzi2013preconditioned}, whereas the case of strongly convex regularizers has been considered in \cite{matet2017don,gunasekar2018characterizing}.
 The case of convex regularizers has been recently considered in \cite{molinari2021iterative}.
 The case of smooth loss functions for regression is quite straightforward, considering the gradient iteration

 where $\ell'$ is the derivative of the loss.
 The case of convex but non smooth loss function can also be considered using subgradient methods \cite{lin2016Iterative}.
 Note that, if the above iteration is initialized in the span of the input points, it remains in the span.
 This observation is at basis of the proof that the above iteration converges to the minimal norm interpolant~\eqref{minimalnormsolution1}, see Lemma \ref{gradientdescentlemma} in Appendix \ref{appendixa}.